flexera-public/cos_assets/README.md

 Visit http://chat.rightscale.com/ to join!

 ### Opening an Issue
-Github issues contain a template for three types of requests(Bugs, New Features to an existing Plugin, New Plugin Request)
+Github issues contain a template for three types of requests(Bugs, New Features to an existing script, New Script Request)

-- Bugs: Any issue you are having with an existing plugin not functioning correctly, this does not include missing features, or actions.
+- Bugs: Any issue you are having with an existing script not functioning correctly, this does not include missing features, or actions.
-- New Feature Request: Any feature(Field, Action, Link, Output, etc) that are to be added to an existing plugin.
+- New Feature Request: Any feature(Field, Action, Link, Output, etc) that are to be added to an existing script.
-- New Plugin Request: Request for a new plugin based off of a new Resource(i.e Cloud Resource Type(`rds`,`elb`), Third Party Service(`riverbed`,`f5`,`cisco`), etc.
+- New Script Request: Request for a new script to be added to the Cost Optimization Assets.